Cultured Guru Logo

 What Does Oxymel Taste Like?

-Oxymel boasts a distinct flavor profile that combines honey’s sweetness with vinegar’s tartness.
-Depending on the herbs used, it can have additional nuances.
-For example, a thyme-infused oxymel will carry herbal and earthy notes, while a ginger-infused version will have a spicy kick.
+Oxymel boasts a distinct flavor profile.
+It’s slightly sweet from honey, and sour like vinegar.
+Depending on the herbs used, it can have additional flavor nuances.
+For example, a thyme-infused oxymel will carry herbal and earthy notes, while a ginger-infused version will have a kind of spicy kick.

 How to Use It

-Oxymel is quite versatile.
-Here are a few ways you can incorporate it into your daily life:
+While I cannot say that oxymel cures or treats anything, I have used it with various functional herbs for various ailments and wellness goals.
+Oxymel is quite versatile, and here are a few other ways you can incorporate it into your daily life:

 1. Sip it Straight: Take a teaspoon straight or diluted in warm water to soothe a sore throat, boost your immune system, or aid digestion.